chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 ## Storage

-Addon states are saved locally in the browser.
+Script addons states are saved locally in the browser.

 This means the settings are browser-local and user-local.
 Clearing browser storage may reset the menu states.